roshansthomas/python-cdk-locust/README.md

 # Deploy a Locust load generator in ECS using CDK Python

-This lab is provided as part of **[AWS Innovate - Modern Applications Edition](https://aws.amazon.com/events/aws-innovate/modern-apps/)**, click [here](https://google.com) to explore the full list of hands-on labs.
+This lab is provided as part of [AWS Innovate Modern Applications Edition](https://aws.amazon.com/events/aws-innovate/modern-apps/), click [here](https://github.com/phonghuule/aws-innovate-modern-applications) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 This lab walks you through creating a CDK project in Python that will implement an ECS Service running [Locust.io](https://locust.io/).
 Using CDK constructs